Iceland, what is the draw?

 Travel to Iceland must include a trip to The Golden Circle.
 It is a popular route and is accessible most times of the year, yes, even in winter.
 Take a tour or consider driving it yourself.
 It is a route between 3 exciting sights in Iceland, Þingvellir National Park, Geysir geothermal area, and Gullfoss waterfall.

 The Golden Circle is approximately 150 miles long.
 You can probably drive it in 4 or 5 hours if you are in a rush and do not want to spend much time at any of the sights.
 This route will take you to Þingvellir National Park, Geysir geothermal area, and Gullfoss waterfall.
 The route is well-maintained and not remote.
 There are always other travelers on this route.
 Naturally, the conditions in winter in Iceland will be much more challenging.

 Þingvellir National Park

 Þingvellir National Park is also called Thingvellir.
 It is located about 24 miles from Reykjavik, the capital of Iceland.
-It has deep rooted historical and symbolic associations for the people of the land.
-It contains an open air (oh, cold!) assembly representing all of Iceland.
+It has deep-rooted historical and symbolic associations with the people of the land.
+It contains an open-air (oh, cold!) assembly representing all of Iceland.
 This assembly was named Althing.